Smollett case could jeopardize career of top prosecutor

 It was not the first time a criminal case with racial dimensions shook up a state’s attorney’s campaign.

 Foxx won in 2016 by joining in widespread criticism of incumbent Anita Alvarez for seeming to drag her feet in prosecuting a white police officer who shot black teenager Laquan McDonald 16 times.
-The officer continued to shoot even after the teen crumpled to the ground and stopped moving.

-Foxx’s three main challengers in next month’s Democratic primary had already identified Foxx’s handling of the Smollett case as a vulnerability.
+Foxx’s three main challengers in next month’s Democratic primary had already identified her handling of the Smollett case as a vulnerability.
 With Tuesday’s indictment, they rushed to highlight the issue.
 In overwhelmingly Democratic Chicago, the primary invariably determines who wins the general election.

-“What’s concerned me about this case since the beginning is that a connected, Hollywood celebrity got a sweetheart deal that residents of Cook County do not get,” challenger Bill Conway tweeted later Tuesday.
+“What’s concerned me about this case since the beginning is that a connected, Hollywood celebrity got a sweetheart deal that residents of Cook County do not get,” challenger Bill Conway tweeted Tuesday.

 Conway is a former Cook County assistant state’s attorney and son of billionaire William Elias Conway Jr., a founder of the Carlyle Group investment firm.

-Even before the new Smollett indictment, Conway ran a campaign ad featuring client Candace Clark, a big box-store employee charged, like Smollett, with felony disorderly conduct for filing a false police report.
+Even before the new Smollett indictment, Conway ran a campaign ad featuring client Candace Clark, a big-box store employee charged, like Smollett, with felony disorderly conduct for filing a false police report.

 “I’m not famous, and I didn’t get special treatment from Kim Foxx,” Clark says to the camera in the ad.
 “Bill Conway isn’t going to just look out for rich and famous people.”